Ruhullah1/employee/README.md

 Actual Result : Error message "Project is required" is still displaying even after selecting the required current project.
 Expected: Error should not be displayed under Current project as this field is already selected.

+Defect #2

+Title:User is able to create multiple employees with same details

+Steps to reproduce:

+1)Open "Employee" application
+2)Click on "+" icon from the bottom right corner 3)Enter employee details in "Create Employee" page  and create employee 4)Now again add the same employee details added in the step 3 and try to create an employee

+Actual Result : User is able to create multiple employees with same details